benedictja/CawJProject2Dep/README.md

 Objectives

-1) Debug the stop-all playbook and get it working.
+1) Debug the stop-all playbook and get it working. - done
-2) Write a start-all playbook
+2) Write a start-all playbook - done
-3) Plan a restart playbook
+3) Plan a restart playbook - done

 If we get all of this finished, then we can look at refactoring OR move on to our next operational task.